Home / Reviving Mazzinianism / Why Mazzinianism?

 Yet the most damning reason for Mazzini's obscurity today is down to his own qualities as a thinker.
 Mazzini was not a systematic theoretician who created complex philosophical explanations for history or his own political values.
 His writing is occasionally inconsistent, and his ideas sometimes lack the vigor that a Marx, a Mises, a Hegel, might have.
 Mazzini's faith was his philosophical system, and his devout Christian belief, given to him by his mother, influenced his fierce belief in his principles and his devotion to good and duty.
 But it's also true that it makes almost impossible for his ideas to attain any mass appeal today.

-Why Mazzini Matters Today
+Why Mazzinianism Matters Today

 Making Mazzinianism Modern